Protect Yourself from Disease with Strength Training

 Being stronger protects your body as you get older.

-Balance, flexibility, and bone health can decline with age, and the National Institutes of Health says these are where resistance training can deliver benefits.
+Balance, flexibility, and bone health can decline with age.
+But, resistance training can deliver benefits.

 A recent review in the British Journal of Sports Medicine examined another area where training might benefit you as you age: Reducing the risk of major chronic health conditions such as diabetes, heart disease, and some forms of cancer, including lung cancer.